 Trixi and Jon aimed to renovate their 1970s home on a shoestring — it’s the times, you know — and heck, doesn’t it make for a much better story to get all creative rather than just throw lots of money at the problem.
 In this story, I spotlight two readers who made hand-cut stencils — in atomic starburst patterns — and painted them onto their walls with bright gold paint.
 At first glance, most everyone thinks they used wallpaper — but no, they saved a lot of money with their homemade stencils instead.
-Read on for tips and even a free pattern made by another reader.
+Read on for tips.

 The template for the stencil was made out of solid plastic stencil sheets from Michaels Crafts.
 We just mimicked the pattern from our atomic bar light that’s in the bath, and used a finer tip artist knife to cut it out.
 I used gold acrylic fabric paint, which was very easy to clean-up if I had to step away for any length of time.
 If it dried onto the stencil tools, I just peeled it right off and kept going.
 It took the better part of a day to do the stenciling – but even that was fun!

 In 2010, I also featured Karen’s $708 pink bathroom renovation — and she, too, created an affordable wall treatment with home-made stencils.
 Her starbursts are more diamond shaped and, I’d say, add height to the bathroom.
 Karen explained: